1.1.1. School Team Players

-The official time zone of the Middle School Esports League is the Central Time Zone, designated (UTC -6), or 6 hours behind Coordinated Universal Time.
-All Middle School Esports League broadcasts, announcements, and web pages regarding Middle School Esports League competitions and scheduling will always display time in the Central Time Zone unless otherwise stated.
+The official time zone of the Middle School Esports League is the Eastern Time Zone, designated (UTC -5), or 5 hours behind Coordinated Universal Time.
+All Middle School Esports League broadcasts, announcements, and web pages regarding Middle School Esports League competitions and scheduling will always display time in the Eastern Time Zone unless otherwise stated.

 The games that are currently offered by the Middle School Esports League are:

-- Rocket League by Psyonix for PC, PlayStation 4, Xbox One, and Nintendo Switch
+- Rocket League by Psyonix for PC, PlayStation 4, Playstation 5, Xbox One, Xbox Series X/S and Nintendo Switch

 - Knockout City by EA Games for PC, PS4, Xbox One, PS5, Xbox Series X/S, and Nintendo Switch